 So, what are your plans for this holiday filled with enigmas?

 Consider pairing a lovely dress heel with a worn-out sneaker.
-Be careful.
+But be careful.
 Balance doesn’t matter, so it really does.
-Or, start your engines with fries and hamburgers for breakfast.
+Or, you can start your engine with fries and hamburgers for breakfast.
 Save the pancakes and waffles for dinner.

 Whether you decide to say what you don’t mean or dismiss things you really do mean, have fun today.
 Just be cautious around anyone who wants to take this observance too seriously.
 After all, today is Opposite Day.
 Doesn’t that mean it really isn’t?